R4f41/LEARN/README.md

-# my info about SSH / UNIX / GIT / VPS / RUBY
-# if useful use
+#This is my reminders / learning etc. files